 Household employees include housekeepers, maids, babysitters, gardeners, and others who work in or around your residence as your employee.
 Repairmen, plumbers, contractors, and other business people who are self-employed and own their equipment and control how the work is performed, normally are not considered household employees.

 If you are an agricultural employer in Puerto Rico, you must file Form 943-PR (PDF) to report the employer's and the employee's share of the FICA taxes for agricultural employees.
-To see if you are required to withhold and pay FICA taxes on your agricultural employees, refer to Publication 51, (Circular A), Agricultural Employer's Tax Guide, in English.
+To see if you are required to withhold and pay FICA taxes on your agricultural employees, refer to Publication 51, (Circular A), Agricultural Employer's Tax Guide.
 Form 943-PR is filed annually and is due by January 31 after the end of the calendar year.
 Most employers are required to deposit both the employer and employee portions of FICA taxes before the Form 943-PR is filed.

 If you are an employer in Puerto Rico, you might have to file a Federal Unemployment Tax Return.
 To see if you are required to pay FUTA taxes, refer to Publication 51 if you are an agricultural employer or Publication 926 (PDF) if you are a household employer.
-All other employers should refer to Publication 15 or Publication 179 (Spanish version).
+All other employers should refer to Publication 15 or Publication 179.
 With the exception of those who use Anexo H-PR (Formulario 1040-PR) for household employees, employers in Puerto Rico who are subject to FUTA are required to file Form 940-PR (PDF) to report and pay FUTA taxes.
 Form 940-PR is filed annually and is due by January 31 after the end of the calendar year.
 Most employers are required to deposit FUTA taxes.
 FUTA taxes are not withheld from the employees' wages.
 The FUTA tax rate is 6.0%.

 Page Last Reviewed or Updated: December 16, 2014